Why Revenue Is Up but Profit Isn’t

 Growth adds complexity.
 Vendor pricing changes.
 Labor expands.
 Software costs increase.
 Fulfillment becomes more expensive.
 Managers spend more time coordinating people and processes instead of moving work forward.

-Individually, each increase may seem manageable.
-Together, they chip away at what each dollar of revenue actually contributes to the business.
+Each increase may seem manageable on its own.
+Together, they reduce what each dollar of revenue contributes to the business.

 2. Pricing falls behind reality

-Many businesses adjust pricing less often than their costs change.
-Margins tighten gradually.
+Many businesses update pricing less often than their costs change.
+Margins tighten slowly.
 Work that once produced healthy returns becomes less profitable over time.
-In some cases, companies continue growing revenue while quietly compressing margins.
-Even relatively small pricing adjustments can sometimes improve profitability more effectively than broad cost-cutting efforts.
+In some cases, companies keep growing revenue while margins quietly shrink.
+Even modest pricing adjustments can sometimes improve profitability more effectively than broad cost cutting.

 3. Not all revenue is equally profitable